Purple group — FEATURES OF A CATWOMAN COSTUME

 These words look like they belong in one group but actually fit somewhere else entirely.

-Seems like: TRAINING ___ → Actually: TEASE
+Seems like: THERMOSTAT SETTINGS → Actually: TRAINING ___

-Seems like: TEASE → Actually: THERMOSTAT SETTINGS
+Seems like: FEATURES OF A CATWOMAN COSTUME → Actually: THERMOSTAT SETTINGS